 We are pleased to announce the new major Rspamd release

 1.5 today.
-This release incudes a lot of major reworks, new cool features and a significant number of bugs being fixed.
+This release includes a lot of major reworks, new cool features and a significant number of bugs being fixed.
 The update from the previous versions shouldn’t be hard, however, please check the migration document to be sure that the new version will not break the existing configuration.

 Here is a list of major changes for this version.